How Gravity Payments CEO Dan Price

-Following a four-month investigation, Hundred Eighty Degrees recently alleged that Dan Price, the now ubiquitous CEO of Gravity Payments, had committed fraud by willfully "misclassifying/miscoding" restaurant merchant contracts in order to gain an unfair competitive advantage.
+Following an 18-month investigation, Hundred Eighty Degrees alleged that Dan Price, the now ubiquitous CEO of Gravity Payments, willfully "misclassified/miscoded" merchant contracts in order to gain an "unfair competitive advantage," which in legalese is defined, "Any fraudulent, deceptive, or dishonest trade practice that is prohibited by statute, regulation, or the Common Law."
 In doing so, Price and Gravity break rules established by credit card brands and card issuing banks, the same rules by which all such payment processors are expected to abide.
 Allegations include:

-- Price's scheme can force said restaurant merchants to be held liable for fraud to the tune of $1K-$10K per transaction per month, year over year, as well as other penalties that preclude them from processing credit cards in the future
+- Price's scheme can force said restaurant merchants to be held liable for fraud up to $10K per transaction per month, year over year, as well as other penalties that preclude them from processing credit cards in the future.

-- The dollar amount associated with fraudulent transactions processed by misclassified/miscoded restaurants is likely, on the low end, tens of millions of dollars, and on the high end, over a billion dollars.
+- The dollar amount associated with fraudulent transactions processed by misclassified/miscoded restaurants is likely, on the low end, tens of millions of dollars, and on the high end, well over $100 million dollars.

-- The card brands, the card issuing and acquiring banks, and Prices' strategic partners such as industry giant, First Data Corporation, should regularly audit processor practices and actively prosecute or penalize when wrongdoing is proved.
+- Card brands, card issuing and acquiring banks, and Prices' strategic partners such as Wells Fargo and First Data Corporation, should regularly audit processor practices and actively prosecute or penalize when wrongdoing is proved.

 - The IRS and local and national liquor boards should levy fines and penalties when wrongdoing is proved.

-Hundred Eighty Degrees has decided to release a list of merchants that it has thus far determined to be misclassified/miscoded.
+Hundred Eighty Degrees has decided to release a list of merchants that it has thus far determined to be willfully misclassified/miscoded bY Price and Gravity Payments.
 The primary reason for this decision is to prove that such merchants do exist in Price's primary territories while not in others.
-Also, the balance of this article proves that Price's recent Facebook explanation is erroneous.
-NOTE: A PREVIOUS LIST ATTACHED BELOW INCLUDED 383 MERCHANTS.
-HOWEVER, THAT NUMBER HAS SINCE RISEN to 625 WITH 400 IN WASHINGTON STATE ALONE SO FAR WITH MANY ZIP CODES YET TO ANALYZE.
+Also, the balance of this article proves that Price's Facebook explanation is erroneous.
+NOTE: A PREVIOUS LIST ATTACHED BELOW INCLUDED 400 MERCHANTS.
+HOWEVER, THAT NUMBER HAS SINCE RISEN TO OVER 1,000 WITH THE MAJORITY IN WASHINGTON STATE ALONE.
 THE UPDATED LIST IS AVAILABLE BELOW.
-WE BELIEVE THE TOTAL TO BE IN THE THOUSANDS.
+HUNDRED EIGHTY DEGREES BELIEVES THE ULTIMATE TOTAL TO RANGE BETWEEN 5,000-7,000 SUCH MERCHANTS.

-Incidentally, further investigation and assistance from additional sources have led to discovery of other misclassifying/miscoding instances beyond the restaurant category, such as food purveyors (butchers, small counter food and sundries, etc.) classified as grocery stores.
+Incidentally, assistance from additional sources has led to discovery of other antitrust instances beyond the restaurant category, such as food purveyors (butchers, small counter food and sundries, etc.) classified as grocery stores.
 More to come on this.

 Click here to download list.